eseidel/space_traders/README.md

 * Logic for planning what to do with money (e.g. buy ships, by mods) Should disable buying behavior for less time early on?
 * Surveys.
 How much surveying should we do before we start mining?
-* Add the ability to "queue" behaviors, so that when a ship pulls its next behavior it can pull from the queue.
-This would allow us to queue a buyShip for a ship which was otherwise busy at the moment, for example?

 UI:
 * Make shipInfo include an emoji for the behavior.